 - It increases the need for extra energy and can reduce vehicle mileage.

 It is important to note that not having properly aligned and balanced wheels can result in premature wear and a decrease in tire life.
 Furthermore, ignoring the symptoms can be costly and even dangerous.
+To improve a vehicle’s performance and ensure optimal traffic safety, each vehicle manufacturer provides specific preset angles to the wheels of their vehicles.

 When Should I Consider Wheel Alignment?